-All mobile home installations require an outside air kit (Part # 71111 or 71112).
+All mobile home installations require an outside air kit (cat. no. 71111).
 The stove must be bolted to the floor and grounded to the chassis of the mobile home.

 WARNING: DO NOT INSTALL IN SLEEPING ROOM OF A MOBILE HOME.